An Overview of PyTorch Lightning with a Simple Code Walkthrough

 It might feel like magic, but PyTorch Lightning simply manipulates the boilerplate of your PyTorch code so that your code is structured rather than arbitrary.
 Most importantly, it can do this for every loop of the machine learning model training process.

-All the code that will go unchanged throughout the AI model training process is reorganized and abstracted so the code looks cleaner, becomes easier to read and easier to track down flaws or errors.
-It also speeds up the process for others to iterate off one AI model to another.
+All the code that will go unchanged throughout the AI model training process is reorganized and abstracted so the code looks cleaner, becomes easier to read, and easier to track down flaws or errors.
+It also speeds up the process for others to iterate from one AI model to another.

 Switching from PyTorch to PyTorch Lightning is simply a matter of getting used to seeing boilerplate code structured into simplified lines throughout your code.
 If you get all that boilerplate done correctly the first time, then the rest of the process should go much smoother.

 One other benefit of switching from PyTorch to PyTorch Lightning is that it comes with a suite of free features such as progress bars and checkpointing.
 Why use PyTorch Lightning?
-For the sake of simplicity!
+For simplicity!

 How to Use PyTorch Lightning